 Another signature dish, crispy ricotta and buffalo mozzarella cannelloni were served with tomato sauce.
-The flavors were crisp and clean, but that was the whole beauty of this dish.
+The flavours were crisp and clean, but that was the whole beauty of this dish.

-Red shrimps with rose scented radicchio pistachio sauce and melted orange sorbet were refreshing.
-Plump and perfectly cooked shrimps went well with bitter radicchio and orange flavors.
+Red shrimps with rose-scented radicchio pistachio sauce and melted orange sorbet were refreshing.
+Plump and perfectly cooked shrimps went well with bitter radicchio and orange flavours.

 “Bone and herbs” was as expected, grilled bone marrow with various smoked herbs…